spring-projects/sts4/vscode-extensions/vscode-manifest-yaml/README.md

 ## Content assist

-Having trouble remembering all the names of the attributesm, and their spelling?
+Having trouble remembering all the names of the attributes, and their spelling?
 Content assist to the
 rescue:

 ![Content Assist Screenshot](https://github.com/spring-projects/sts4/raw/master/vscode-extensions/vscode-manifest-yaml/readme-imgs/content-assist.png)